matte-schwartz/rpm-sources/README.md

 `sudo usermod -aG mock $USER`
 `su - $USER`

 Use mock to build the rpm.
-Mock config files are in the mock folder.
-Most packages only need a 64 bit build:
+Mock config files are in the mock folder, located in /etc. Most packages only need a 64 bit build:

 64 bit package:
 `mock -r /path/to/mock/folder/nobara-39-x86_64.cfg --rebuild --enable-network *.src.rpm`

 32 bit package:
 `mock -r /path/to/mock/folder/nobara-39-i386.cfg --rebuild --enable-network *.src.rpm`

+>To make this easier, you can also copy the .cfg files into /etc/mock and use the command like this:
+>
+>64 bit package:
+>`mock -r nobara-39-x86_64.cfg --rebuild --enable-network *.src.rpm`
+>
+>32 bit package:
+>`mock -r nobara-39-i386.cfg --rebuild --enable-network *.src.rpm`

 Move the results folder to the current directory: